 The cooperating teacher, the university supervisor, STEP's Director of Clinical Work, and Director determine the appropriate time for the candidate to begin independent student teaching.
-A minimum of two weeks of independent teaching is required.
+In the fall a period of three to five days mini independent teaching and in the spring a minimum of two weeks of independent teaching is required.
 For more information, see the handbook document entitled Independent Student Teaching in STEP.